Waste management in India: Solid Waste Management Rules

-Waste management market in India

-By 2025, the waste management market size in India is projected to be worth ~USD 15 Billion, with annual growth around 7 percent.

-A growing economy, soaring urban population, rising living standards and increasing consumption levels are common trends in emerging economies across the globe.
-Similarly, in India, an increase in the purchasing power parity has led to more affordability, accessibility to resource use and a rapid surge in the waste volumes as well.
-Considering the current trend toward urbanization in India, the MSW quantum is expected to double the existing volumes within ten years.
-At approximately 80-85 MTs by 2030, presenting a business opportunity estimated at US$20 Billion.

 City-based initiatives

 In 2014 India inaugurated the Swachh Bharat Mission, a five-year nationwide cleanup effort.
 Before this national consolidated effort for systematic and total waste management came into common consciousness, many cities and towns in India had already launched individual efforts directed at municipal waste collection of segregated waste, either based on citizen activism and/or municipal efforts to set up sustainable systems.

 Some examples are Swach based in Pune (formed in 1993), Clean Cities Championship in Warangal, Nirmal Bhavanam, Nirmal Nagaram or Clean Homes, Clean City in Alappuzha, Engage 14 campaign in Gangtok, Zero Waste in Bobbili, Andhra Pradesh, Waste Management in Mysore and Solid Waste Management Round Table, Bangalore (formed in 2009).
 Bangalore's Bruhat Bangalore Mahanagara Palike was directed by the High Court of Karnataka to implement mandatory segregation of municipal waste at the household level before collection – a first for the country.
 It is a representation of citizen-based activism at a local level, and the litigation was led by notable activists such as Almitra Patel and Nalini Shekar.
 Following this High Court ruling, other cities in India have followed suit to make segregation of municipal waste mandatory at the generator level, Mumbai, in typical.
-As per the Swachh Survekshan 2020 (Clean Survey, released in August, 2020) of the Govt. of India, the order of top 20 cleanest cities, with name of the respective state in parenthesis, in India are as follows: 1.
+As per the Swachh Survekshan 2020 (Clean Survey, released in August, 2020) of the Govt. of India, the order of top 20 cleanest cities, with name of the respective state in parentheses, in India are as follows: 1.
 Indore (Madhya Pradesh) for the fourth consecutive year, 2.
 Surat (Gujarat), 3.
 Navi Mumbai (Maharashtra), 4.
 Ambikapur (Chhattisgarh), 5.
 Mysuru (Karnataka), 6.
 Vijayawada (Andhra Pradesh), 7.
 Ahmedabad (Gujarat), 8.
 New Delhi (Delhi), 9.
 Chandrapur (Maharashtra), 10.
 Khargone (Madhya Pradesh), 11.
 Rajkot (Gujarat), 12.
 Tirupati (Andhra Pradesh), 13.
 Jamshedpur (Jharkhand), 14.
 Bhopal (Madhya Pradesh), 15.
 Gandhinagar (Gujarat), 16.
 Chandigarh (Union Territory), 17.
 Bilaspur (Chhattisgarh), 18.
 Ujjain (Madhya Pradesh), 19.
 Nashik (Maharashtra) and 20.
 Raigarh (Chhattisgarh).